jeff-160/CTF-writeups/Dreamhack/Pyramid 2/README.md

 <img src="images/binary.png" width=600>

-Going back to the source code for the `flag` binary, we can see that the program actually prompts us to guess correctly the sum of 3 random integers for the flag to be outputted.
+Going back to the source code for the `flag` binary, we can see that the program actually prompts us to guess correctly the computation of 3 random integers for the flag to be outputted.

 <img src="images/source.png" width=400>